mikeanderson12/Resume/Mike-Anderson-Resume.md

 ## Summary

 Senior Quality Assurance professional with over 10 years of expertise in testing within agile software development environments.
 Skilled in both manual and automated testing, with a proven ability to ensure software quality across web, mobile, and API platforms.
-A collaborative team player with excellent communication, organizational, and analytical skills, adaptability, and experience with AI adoption.
+A collaborative team player with excellent communication, organizational, analytical, and problem-solving skills, experienced in AI adoption.

 ## Experience